Battlefy Player Experience

 We believed #3 was the best option.
 With the amount of risks and unknowns (cost and scope) with this project, we decided to run a 3-day design spike.
 This business decision must be informed by our users so we aimed to answer these questions:

 There is a chance that after the design spike, our conclusion would be that those are indeed our only options, and that option #3 will take 3+ months to design & build.
-However, we believe that the 3 days is worth it endeavor to significantly de-risk our choice to do option #3.
+However, we believe that the spike was a worthy endeavor to significantly de-risk our choice to do option #3.
 By understanding the entire problem set and their contexts, we will gain confidence in our decision to move forward with a redesign.

 Design Spike